-You can save the frequent used zone and channel to the programmable buttons.
+You can save the frequent used zone and channel to the programmable buttons and keypad digit 0 to 9 buttons.

 - Toggle your zone and channel to the required zone and channel. - 2 Press and hold the button you desire to program.